A wonderfully inventive and slyly constructed novel, horrifying, horribly funny, and disgracefully entertaining. John Banville

 The quirky child narrator makes my heart sink faster

-an adorable word"..
+than almost anything...
+Please give me less ...
 Natalie Haynes, Saturday Review, Radio 4

 Christopher Wilson’s The Zoo rather unluckily,

 played the death of Stalin for dark laughs just a couple of months

 before Armando Iannucci’s highly publicised film did much the same —

 although, if anything, the book was both funnier and even more

 hair-raising.
 James Walton, Spectator Books of the Year Shockingly funny.
 Claire Allfree, Daily Mail